kathysledge/smig/docs/schema-reference/relations.md

 ### Self-referential relations

-Connect records of the same type:
+Relations can connect records of the same table type—useful for follows, friendships, or hierarchies:

 ```typescript
 const follows = defineRelation({